Chart Color Schemes

 The educational profile of Berriedale exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 19.5%, significantly lower than the SA4 region average of 32.8%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.0%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 35.2% of residents aged 15+ holding them, including advanced diplomas (8.7%) and certificates (26.5%).
+Bachelor degrees are most prevalent at 12.0%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.0%).
+Vocational credentials are held by 35.2% of residents aged 15+, with advanced diplomas at 8.7% and certificates at 26.5%.
+Educational participation is high, with 27.0% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education